nodejs/dev-policy/README.md

 The goal here is to allow LTS Releases to be cut organically without impacting the overall flow of commits into master.
 The additional patch metadata, while admittedly annoying, allows the LTS WG to work independently of the primary versioning scheme in master, allowing LTS releases to be cut at any time and even allowing multiple LTS releases within a single Major.Minor stream if necessary.
 The LTS WG could even decide to skip Major version bumps entirely if necessary.

 TODO: Form LTS WG and create LTS policy.

+## Issues Workflow

+The tracking and management of issues is still an open discussion.
+See https://github.com/jasnell/dev-policy/issues/9 and https://github.com/jasnell/dev-policy/issues/8

 ## Developer's Certificate of Origin 1.0